TomerAberbach/website/src/posts/checking-for-the-absence-of-a-value-in-javascript.md

 //=> false
 ```

-But most of the time we don't know whether the object has a `null` prototype.
-A
+But most of the time the object doesn't have a `null` prototype or we don't know
-more robust solution is to only check the uninherited properties using the
+if it does.
+A more robust solution is to only check the uninherited properties
+using the
 [`hasOwnProperty`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/hasOwnProperty)
 method, which is inherited from `Object`: